 If yes, please provide the URL where the policy can be located:

-D22.
-Describe other military/veteran transfer credit policies unique to your institution:

-A student must complete their last 30 credits at Ferris State University to get a degree.
+- ⇒ https://transfer.ferris.edu/veterans.htm - D22.
+Describe other military/veteran transfer credit policies unique to your institution: - ⇒ A student must complete their last 30 credits at Ferris State University to get a degree.

 E. ACADEMIC OFFERINGS AND POLICIES